 Just 12 percent of Americans get family leave to care for children 8 years old and under, or for other family members, according to the Center for American Progress.
 France and Germany offer three full years, although not all of it is paid; Nordic countries offer less time off, but all of it is compensated.

 Paid time off, or sick leave, is not guaranteed to U.S. workers, but comes with every job in most of the world's wealthy countries.
 Workers enjoy the most generous paid sick leave benefits in Denmark, which offers up to 104 weeks off at 90 percent salary.
 Norway gives up to 52 weeks of sick leave at full wages, paid for a few weeks by an employer, then by the government.

 In America, the average worker gets 10 days of paid vacation per year.
 Workers in the EU get 20 days, or four weeks -- not counting bank holidays.
 Denmark, France, and Sweden give full-time workers 25 days, or five weeks, every year.
 Finland offers 40 days of paid vacation annually.

-In the United States, unemployment pay rates are determined by states, and usually equal about 40 percent to 50 percent of salary for 26 weeks.
+In the United States, unemployment pay rates for workers who lose their jobs are determined by states, and usually equal about 40 percent to 50 percent of salary for 26 weeks.
 In Denmark, workers get 90 percent of their prior earnings for up to two years.
 In France, workers under 50 can claim benefits for two years, and workers 50 and older can claim them for three.